About Sec. 232 Measures

 In promising to do a review of trade and tariff policies in effect on January 20, 2021to assess their impact on American industry and workers, the Biden Administration has pointed to data showing that the Sec.
 232 measures are working and have said that they are a legitimate tool in upholding U.S. national security interests.
 Courts have also reinforced the legality of the actions taken.

 Continuation of the existing Sec.
 232 measures are essential to ensuring the ongoing viability of the American steel industry.
-Removing or relaxing these measures before steel producing nations meaningfully cut overcapacity and eliminate subsidies will only invite the same steel crisis that domestic steel producers have faced for decades.
+Removing these measures before steel-producing nations meaningfully cut overcapacity and eliminate subsidies will only invite the same steel crisis that domestic steel producers have faced for decades.